Data Protection Toolkit - Data Protection Policy

 Article 24 GDPR

 While it may be possible to have policies that aren't written down, it would be unusual.
 It also doesn't go far in helping to demonstrate how your organisation is taking measures to ensure compliance.
 A written document will help you to address deficiencies in your technical and organisational measures, ensuring compliance as well as good practice.
+This is an important part of achieving the GDPR's Accountability principle.

 Funders and other organisations may require you to have a Policy in place before funding a project or agreeing to share data with you.